Feline atopic dermatitis is a long-term disease that is not curable but is manageable.

 Over time, while on allergen-specific immunotherapy, many patients may be well maintained on antihistamines alone.
 First-generation antihistamines like chlorpheniramine may hold some sedative effects.
 However, this is usually mild and transient with extended use.
 Second-generation antihistamines like cetirizine may have less sedation associated with use and can potentially better stabilize eosinophils and peripheral H1-receptors.

 Finally, gabapentin may be a helpful medication in feline allergic skin disease as a sole or concurrent therapy.
 The exact mechanism of gabapentin is not fully understood; however, it has been found to be safe and often effective for stress, discomfort and hyperesthesia in the feline patient.
-The dosing is 5-10 mg/kg every eight-twelve hours in cats, can take up to one-to-two months to see the maximum benefit and should slowly be weaned off with extended use.
+The dosing is 5-10 mg/kg every 8-12 hours in cats, can take up to 1-2 months to see the maximum benefit and should slowly be weaned off with extended use.

 In conclusion, feline atopic dermatitis is a long-term disease process that is not curable but is manageable.
 We should strive to provide the patient with the best quality of life and a trusting relationship with the owner while minimizing side effects of therapy.
 Continuous client communication, individualized adjustments and follow-up examinations will provide better long-term control of feline atopic dermatitis.